borisf/borisf.github.io/index.md

 I enjoy the intersection of technology, problem solving and people.

 My expertise includes:
-* Tech - Java, Kotlin, C++, JNI and Spring
+* Tech - Java, Kotlin, C++, JNI and Gradle
-* System Design - AI, API development and Linux
+* System Design - AI, Spring and Linux
 * Tech Lead - mentoring, public speaking, stakeholder management and customer facing

 I received my masters in Software Engineering and MBA in Marketing from [Reichman